andrew/ultimate-awesome/README.md

 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [314-or-so-awesome-raspberry-pi-resources](https://github.com/grantwinney/314-or-so-awesome-raspberry-pi-resources) - Here's a huge list of Raspberry Pi resources I put together for Pi Day - interesting people to follow, material to read, projects to try out.
 You've no excuse for not learning the Pi now! :wink:.
 - [awesome-alternatives](https://github.com/hardbsdk/awesome-alternatives) - A list of alternatives for the most used programs, games, web services and operating systems.
-- [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
 - [mobile-xamarin](https://github.com/it-shark-pro/mobile-xamarin) - 📚 Materials about cross-platform development with Xamarin.
 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [awesome-cloud-robotics](https://github.com/keplerc/awesome-cloud-robotics) - A awesome list of robotics frameworks that leverage cloud computing.